 - Where to find: Authorized methadone treatment clinics.

 - Uses & effects: Taken orally once daily, or via sustained-release forms like an implant or injection.
-Reduces cravings + withdrawal symptoms.
+Reduces cravings and withdrawal symptoms.

 - Advantages/Disadvantages: Available by prescription, eliminating the need to go to an authorized clinic every day.
 But, finding a provider who is licensed to prescribe buprenorphine can be challenging.

 - Uses & effects: Taken orally or via a monthly sustained-release injection.
-Reduces withdrawal effects and cravings.
-Blocks the effects of opioids and prevents overdoses.
+Reduces cravings and blocks the effects of opioids.

 - Advantages/Disadvantages: Does not require daily visit to authorized clinic.
 But, patients must be completely substance-free for 7 days prior to beginning naltrexone treatment.

-- Where to find: Via prescription via clinicians at ERs, general practice offices + treatment clinics.
-Fill prescriptions at pharmacies that offer MAT meds.
+- Where to find: Via prescription from certified clinicians at ERs, general practice offices, and treatment clinics.
+Prescriptions can be filled at the pharmacy.